We need to start gathering requirements….

 - How the system didn’t meet the real need of the business

-Generally, people won’t refer back to ‘The cost of gathering and defining requirements’ as the standout subject.
+Generally, people won’t refer back to ‘The cost of gathering requirements and defining the project’ as the standout subject.

 Of course, the other end of the spectrum is also undesirable.
 You don’t want a project never to start because you’re constantly analysing and tweaking every detail.